top of page

 • Between teeth

-• Around the gums
+• Along the gumline

 3. Diet Plays a Huge Role in Cavities